 There are three basic types of green revolving funds:

 - Efficiency funds provide capital to energy and/or water efficiency measures.
 Their goals are to reduce resources and save money.
 Project ideas are initiated and managed by staff from Facilities, Energy Management and/or Finance Departments.
-Efficiency funds tend to require a relatively short payback period and are infrequently used to engage the broader campus community.
+Efficiency funds tend to require a relatively short payback period and are infrequently used to engage the broader community.

 - Innovation and engagement funds explicitly seek community engagement in project proposals.
 The funded projects may have short paybacks, long paybacks, or no payback requirements.
 Innovation funds often provide loans that require repayment for projects yielding operational savings, and then use these returns to subsidize grants for projects without cost savings.
 Innovation funds are generally administered by a committee and often include significant student participation and/or oversight.